Do I qualify for an H-1B Visa?

 What type of information and documents do you need from me and my employer to prepare the application?

-Generally speaking, information required for the proper preparation of the H1b visa application can be broken up into 3 parts: employer; position; and foreign national.
+Generally speaking, information required for the preparation of an H-1B visa application can be broken down into 3 parts: employer; position; and foreign national.
 We will need to discuss and document each of those items in detail.
-For a more indepth overview of what type of information and documents you should be prepared to provide, please see the following video:
+For a more in-depth overview of what type of information and documents you should be prepared to provide, please see the following video:

 What are the USCIS filing fees for a new H1b application?